badiaamakhlouf/DS_ML_InterviewBank/README.md

 - 💡 ✅ [Machine Learning Fundamentals](pages/machine_learning_fundamentals.md):
     - Machine learning, a subset of AI, focuses on creating algorithms that enable computers to learn from data and make decisions or predictions.
     - It's essential to understand fundamentals in ML algorithms, including supervised and unsupervised learning methods, and master model evaluation techniques.
-    - In the following section, I will delve into more detailed questions concerning advanced machine learning models and Machine Learning Operations (MLOps).

 -  🔍 [SQL Skills](pages/sql_skills_for_data_science):
     - Every data scientist should master SQL to access and manipulate data effectively, including tasks like aggregation, filtering, and sorting.